 But Pitchford Inquiry into spying scandal still to exclude Scotland

-New evidence published by investigative unit The Ferret has shown that several senior officers from Scottish forces are in fact linked to the the discredited spying unit within the Metropolitan Police, which is being investigated by Lord Justice Pitchford.
+New evidence published by investigative unit The Ferret has shown that several senior officers from Scottish forces are linked to the the discredited spying unit within the Metropolitan Police, which is being investigated by Lord Justice Pitchford.

 The FoI texts with the full list of named officers is available on The Ferret’s website .